Mirro Roder

-Mirro Roder (January 22, 1944 – July 9, 2021) was an American football placekicker who played three seasons in the National Football League.
+Mirro Roder (born Miroslav Rödr January 22, 1944 – July 9, 2021) was a former footballer and American football player of Czech descent.

+The striker played for Dukla Prague in the Czechoslovak First League between 1963 and 1967.
+He scored 13 goals in 45 games.
+In 1968, Rödr emigrated to the United States and played under the name Mirro Roder as an American football placekicker in the National Football League.
 He played three seasons for the Chicago Bears, and two games for the expansion Tampa Bay Buccaneers in 1976 and missed all three field goals that he attempted with them.
-He was the first Czechoslovakian-born player in the NFL (the town in which he was born is now part of the modern-day Czech Republic).
-Original name Miroslav Rödr.
+He was the first Czech player in the NFL (the town in which he was born is now part of the modern-day Czech Republic).